keanteng/wqf7007/notes/week1.md

 - how words are constructred from basic meaning units

 what is syntax
-- grammtical arrangement of wards in a sentence to show relationship to one another in the sentence
+- grammtical arrangement of words in a sentence to show relationship to one another in the sentence
 - how word put together to from correct sentences

 what is semantic